 For ease of conversation, we’ll refer to all parties with power of eminent domain as the “government” in this blog post.

-Eminent domain: can I stop the government from taking my land or property?
+Eminent domain in North Carolina: can I stop the government from taking my land or property?

 Before even considering a North Carolina eminent domain lawyer, most people facing land or property seizure ask themselves a simple question: